navkar/Predictions/README.md

   - Humans moving towards self-dependency and self-sufficiency.
   - Self-employment / Small business will be in vogue, since it pays more.
   - Kids leaving school system and avoid it altogether.
-  - School safely and security problems / incidents
+  - School safely and security problems / XXX incidents

 > The first panacea for a mismanaged nation is inflation of the currency; the second is war.
 Both bring a temporary prosperity; both bring a permanent ruin.
 But both are the refuge of political and economic opportunists. ― Ernest Hemingway